AltspaceVR/AltspaceSDK/README.md

 Setup [Prepros] and add your app's project directory.
 Click the *Live Preview* button and copy the link that opens.

-Open Altspace (for tips on windowed mode, see the [Workflow] page), and paste the prepros preview link into one of the Altspace browser windows.
+Open Altspace (for tips on windowed mode, see the [Workflow] page), and paste the Prepros preview link into one of the Altspace browser windows.

 You should now see a blank page, or any traditional HTML content you have added so far.